runeksvendsen/bachelor-thesis/chapters/TMP_Pre.md

 ## Domain-specific languages

 A domain-specific language (DSL) is a programming language that is tailored to model a specific business domain.
-DSLs stand in contrast to *general-purpose* programming languages (GPPL), which are designed to model *any* business domain.
-DSLs are thus less expressive than general purpose languages, in the sense that they intentionally restrict the domain that can be modelled using the language.
+A DSL stands in contrast to a *general-purpose* programming language (GPPL), which is designed to model *any* business domain.
+A DSL is thus less expressive than a general-purpose languages, in the sense that a DSL intentionally restricts the domain that can be modelled using the language.

+DSL examples include: HTML (*Hypertext Markup Language*) for describing the structure of a web page; CSS (*Cascading Style Sheets*) for describing the presentation of a web page (e.g., layout, colors, fonts); and SQL (*Structured Query Language*) for describing queries against a table-based database.

 ### Purpose

-**TODO:**

-* Domain experts can learn a simple DSL quicker than it takes them to learn a GPPL
-* This enables them to more quickly learn how to express domain knowledge in code
+Due to the restriction in what a DSL must be capable of modeling, it is possible to design a DSL that is significantly simpler than a GPPL.
+And while this comes with the disadvantage of reducing what is possible to express using the DSL, it also comes with the advantage of a reduction in the time/effort needed to learn it.
+Consequently, if the goal is to get experts, of a particular business domain, to quickly/easily express their domain knowledge in code, which can be executed by a computer, a simple DSL can be a helpful tool.

-### Terms
+### Terminology

+#### *Embedded* versus *external*

+**TODO**

 #### *Abstract* versus *concrete* syntax

-**TODO:** model versus a representation of that model
+The *abstract syntax* of a programming language (whether domain-specific or general-purpose) is a data structure that can describe any expression in that language.
+As an example, let us consider a very simple DSL which describes multiplication and addition of integers.
+This language has two *data constructors*: $Mul$ and $Add$ which describe multiplication and addition, respectively, and which both take two arguments.
+An argument may be either an integer or another expression — that is, either a multiplication or addition or a combination hereof.
+The abstract syntax $Add\;3\;5$ thus describes three added to five, $Mul\;2\;7$ describes two multiplied by seven, and $Mul\;4\;(Add\;1\;6)$ describes multiplying by four the result of adding one to six.
+This syntax is called "abstract" because it refers to abstract objects.
+The objects $Add$ and $Mul$ are abstract in the sense that $Add$ and $Mul$ are simply *names* that we use to refer to the abstract operation of addition and multiplication, respectively — we could just as well refer to these objects as $A$ and $M$.

+The *concrete syntax* of a programming language is **a representation** of the abstract syntax.
+For example, a common representation of $Mul\;4\;(Add\;1\;6)$ — i.e. multiplying by four the result of adding one to six — is `4 * (1 + 6)`.
+But we may also refer to this same operation by using the symbol `×` instead of `*` and removing the spaces: `4×(1+6)` — both refer to exactly the same thing.

 #### *Printer* versus *parser*